-The six review methods to review quality within placement providers are; Urgent Concern Review, Risk-based Review, Multi-professional Review, Programme Review, Pathway Review and Thematic Reviews.
+The six review methods to review quality within placement providers are:

 The Urgent Concern Review takes place following the escalation of risk requiring immediate investigation and action.
-This review will be held at short notice, and will be highly focused and specific.
-The focus of the Risk-based Review will be dependent on the level of risk associated with the learning environment and will be defined by a group of learners or trainers.
+This review is held at short notice and is highly focused and specific.
+The focus of the Risk-based Review is dependent on the level of risk associated with the learning environment and is defined by a group of learners or trainers.

-The Multi-Professional Review will take the form of an onsite visit and is a cyclical review of the whole learning environment.
-The Quality and Regulation Team will undertake to carry out this review for all placement providers across the London and South East region once every five years.
+The Multi-Professional Review takes the form of an onsite visit and is a cyclical review of the whole learning environments.

-The focus of the review will be on educational governance exploring the quality of education and training across a placement provider including all professions which may require focus on a specific area of practice.
-This review may also be used where there is a heightened organisational risk and may take place more frequently than stipulated where required.
+The focus of the review is on educational governance, exploring the quality of education and training across a placement provider, and including all professions which may require focus on a specific area of practice.
+This review may also be used where there is a heightened organisational risk and it may take place more frequently than stipulated where required.

-The Programme Review will consider the quality of a programme of learning across placement providers for learners within a particular area of practice.
-The focus of this review will be a professional group within a curricula context.
+The Programme Review considers the quality of a programme of learning across placement providers for learners within a particular area of practice.
+The focus of this review is a professional group within a curricula context.

-A Programme Review is being undertaken for all pharmacy London NHS Trusts over the following two years.
+A Programme Review has been undertaken for all pharmacy London NHS Trusts over the last few years.